gabrielkrieshok/digital-development-guide/README.md

 ## Contents

-The guide is divided into five parts.
+The guide is divided into four parts.

 #### [Part I. Basics](/part-1-basics.md)